PlayFab/SDKGenerator/README.md

 * Find the script that matches the SDK you wish to build (EX unity_build.bat)
 * Double-click that file

-If you wish to build an new sdk, you may need to build a new .bat file using the instrucitons in the next section.
+If you wish to build an new sdk, you may need to build a new .bat file using the instructions in the next section.

 Finally, to manually invoke the generator, open a command line at the root of the project and type:
 ```